Zadar to Krka National Park in 2024.

 How to get to Krka waterfalls from Split?

-Similar to Zadar, Split is only around an hour away from Krka National Park, so makes for a very good option to fill one of your days during your holiday.
+Similar to Zadar, Split is only around an hour away from Krka National Park, so makes for a very good option to fill one of your days in your Split itinerary.

 Split is a Croatian town full of natural beauty, so a great base for your trip.
 Learn more about the ancient Adriatic gem here.